nikolajvonholck/deno-rest-api-boilerplate/README.md

 - `update-lock-file.sh` update the lock file `lock.json` with hashes of all dependencies.
-- `reload-cache.sh` caches all dependencies while validating each one agains the lock file `lock.json`.
+- `reload-cache.sh` caches all dependencies while validating each one against the lock file `lock.json`.
 - `run-migrations.sh` runs any pending migrations against the database.
 - `run-seed.sh` seeds the database.
 - `run-tests.sh` executes all end-to-end tests.